coinflow-labs-us/coinflow-react-native/README.md

 * `partialSigners` (optional): Keypairs of Partial Signers to sign the transaction with, this is necessary when initializing new accounts as the new account Keypair must sign the transaction.
 * `debugTx` (optional): Setting this to `true` will sign the transaction with the wallet, and send the transaction with no preflight checks allowing for easier debug of any issues.

+## 2.1.2

+- Bug fix for enhanced usage with Google Pay

 ## 2.1.0

 - Added support for EVM NFT purchases